Tes3awy/html-starter-kit/README.md

 # Starter Kit Documentation

 First, you need to run `npm install` to install all dependencies.
 Then, just run `npm start` and you're ready to start your project right away.
-Once you save `index.html`, and `dist` directory will be created automatically.
+Once you save `index.html`, a `dist` directory will be created automatically.

 Carefully inspect `gulpfile.js`.
 It's well commented and can be easily understood.